aws-ia/cloudformation-pagerduty-resource-providers/README.md

       ConferenceType: manual
 ```

-### Service example using the Cloudformation PagerDuty resources
+### Shows how to create a Service in PagerDuty with Cloudformation resource.
 ```yaml
 ---
 AWSTemplateFormatVersion: '2010-09-09'